SalesConnection/Caction-Support/docs/Project_Schedule_Page.md

       <img src="img2/Project_Schedule_Step_14.png" alt="Project Schedule Step 14">
     </p>

-15. As the next job is related to the job, click "Update 1 Job" if you wish to extend the next job.
+15. As the next job(s) is/are related to the job, click “Update X Job” if you wish to extend the next job(s).

     *Note: The duration of the job will not be changed.<br>